Procedure Number: 5.4.3-P

-- If a business unit determines there are “no substitutions” or that “commodities must be compatible and/or interchange with existing equipment”, a written explanation must be submitted with the requisition to the attention of the KCTCS System Director of Procurement to Payment Services.
+- If a business unit determines there are “no substitutions” or that “commodities shall be compatible and/or interchange with existing equipment”, a written explanation shall be submitted with the requisition to the attention of the KCTCS System Director of Procurement to Payment Services.

 - Procurement requirements will not be parceled, split, divided, or ordered separately over a period of time in order to undermine the intent of KCTCS finance-related administrative procedures.

 - Business units are encouraged to recommend a supplier on the requisition.